Ada-Developers-Academy/independent-ai-topics/working-w-copilot/copilot-in-projects-refactoring.md

 ### !end-callout

-Since we want these test scenarios and the tests bodies are pretty close to what we're looking for, let's use the "Apply" button in the `Refactor Preview` tab to accept the changes.
+Since we want these test scenarios, and the tests bodies are pretty close to what we're looking for, let's use the "Apply" button in the `Refactor Preview` tab to accept the changes.
 We'll address the issues listed above by adjusting the imports, adding the relevant test fixtures, and updating the assertions to ensure they are for the correct values and are located in scope of the objects they are trying to examine.

 <br />